North America

 Getting between cities

-Intercity movement in Mexico works best when you compare the main corridor between Cancun, Guadalajara, Mexico City, and Monterrey early and let the strongest mode lead the trip.
+Intercity movement in Mexico usually works better if you compare the main corridor between Cancun, Guadalajara, Mexico City, and Monterrey early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Before you go